1982 Milwaukee Brewers season: 1982 World Series

 Though the teams had never met, the cities had an existing commercial rivalry in the beer market, as St. Louis is the home of Anheuser Busch while Milwaukee is the home of Miller Brewing.
 This led to the Series being nicknamed the "Suds Series".

 Paul Molitor set a World Series record with his fifth hit in the 9th inning of Game 1.
 Robin Yount would set another record in the 7th inning of Game 5 by becoming the first player in Series history to have two four-hit games in one Series.

 Cardinals catcher Darrell Porter was given the Series MVP award.
 Brewers pitcher Mike Caldwell, who won two games, would have been a strong candidate, as well as Molitor.
 Paul Molitor would eventually win the Series MVP Award 11 years later as a member of the Toronto Blue Jays.
 As it was, the winning team won the MVP.
 The only player on the losing team to win the MVP was Bobby Richardson of the 1960 New York Yankees.

 Both participants are currently in the NL Central, due to the transfer of the Brewers from the American League to the National League in 1998.
 This raises the possibility of the Brewers eventually playing a World Series in two different leagues.
+The Brewers and Cardinals would meet again in the playoffs 29 years later, this time in the 2011 National League Championship Series with the Cardinals winning yet again in 6 games.